Daksh-Singh/Basic_Projects/Traffic Sign Classification using Deep Learning with keras/README.md

 2.Rename the variables according to your need and understanding.

-Classification is done using the dataset availabel at the time of project
+Classification is done using the dataset availabel at the time of project.